-This traditional Paloma Recipe is a refreshing cocktail made with grapefruit & lime juice, tequila and a splash of soda water.
+This Honey Paloma Cocktail is a refreshing drink made with grapefruit & lime juice, tequila and a splash of soda water.
 Serve it on the rocks with a salted rim and enjoy!

-The Paloma is one of my favorite tequila-based cocktails right up there with all my favorite margaritas – like these Italian Margaritas, Grilled Pineapple Margaritas, Hibiscus Margaritas, and St. Germain Margaritas.
+The Paloma is one of my favorite tequila-based cocktails.
+It’s right up there with all my favorite margaritas – like these Italian Margaritas, Grilled Pineapple Margaritas, Hibiscus Margaritas, and St. Germain Margaritas.

 Palomas are the perfect summer cocktail.